-- 1. The club must complete and submit a Tier Mobility Request Form by March 1st of the current academic year; - 2.
-Clubs must have met all criteria within the tier they desire to join prior to submitting the Tier Mobility Request Form (requirements that have not been completed prior to the submission of the request will not be considered); - 3.
-Any club submitting a request must have not dropped tiers within three (3) semesters of the request. - 4.
+- 1. The club must complete and submit a Tier Mobility Request Form by March 1st of the current academic year: - 2.
+Clubs must have met all criteria within the tier they desire to join prior by the end of the spring semester. - 3.
 Any club submitting a request to move to Tier 1 must not have dropped tiers within (4) semesters of the request.